tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

    acceleration_settings = {"Delfi-C3": acceleration_settings_delfi_c3}

-Similar to before, we use the factory function :func:`~tudatpy.numerical_simulation.propagation_setup.create_acceleration_models` to create the acceleration models from the settings:
+Similar to before, we use the function :func:`~tudatpy.numerical_simulation.propagation_setup.create_acceleration_models` to create the acceleration models from the settings:

 .. code-block:: python